Powerlearnproject/se-day1-assignment-kuriajames147/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Answer: This is the process of designing, building,testing and maintaining software

 Identify and describe at least three key milestones in the evolution of software engineering.
+Answer:
+-1965 to 1985: The software crisis and operating system- the software crisis led to the springing of software engineering wich identified many of the problems of software development
+-1985 to 1989: no silver bullet- this is the ohase hwen the cost of owning and maintaining software in te 1980s was twice as expensive as developing the software
+- 1990 to 1999: prominence of the internet te rise of the internet ed to a growth in the demand for international information displays where developers changed the way of displaying information.
+This is also when the programmwers were pushed to use pictorial representation, maps and simple animations at a rate never seen before
 List and briefly explain the phases of the Software Development Life Cycle.
+planning: this is where the product or plan to be launched is defined and the requirements collected requirements analysis- here we analyse the problem and define the solution design- create a design framework, application architecture and prototype coding- develop and code the required product testing- here we test te software to ensure the functionality and quality
+deployment: implementation and deployment of the software
+maintenance: maintai andd support the software

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.